sindresorhus/sindresorhus.github.com/source/content/apps/camera-preview.md

 - Takes photos.
 - The window can be made to always stay on top of other windows.
 - Capture and copy photo in a single action.

-#### How is this better than Hand Mirror? {#hand-mirror}

-It's not.
-Hand Mirror has more features, while mine is free.
-This is simply my take on the problem space.
-I suggest trying out both to see which one you like the best.

 #### What resources are used when the app is in the menu bar?